pfavr2/install_ros2_rolling_on_mac_m1/README.md

 # install_ros2_rolling_on_mac_m1
 Scripts and patches to install ros2_rolling on Mac M1

-XCode and HomeBrew should be installed before install.sh is run.
+XCode and HomeBrew should be installed before install.sh is run:

+> . ./install.sh

 It builds almost everything.
 Rviz2 is working also.
 No need to change Apple SIP (system integrity protection).